ViktM/AdvancedProgramming/Task2/README.md

 ## AbstractCommsLibrary

-It was going to provide and abstract interface to both Server and Client.
+It was going to provide an abstract interface to both Server and Client.
 Due to lack of time, I could not wire in this library, but wanted to demonstrate the initial idea.
 A copy of the abstract Comms class currently lives in the Server and Client projects.